Optimal (degree+1)-Coloring in Congested Clique: Proof of the Main Theorem

-While \Cref{thm:analysis-Color} requires that $\Delta_G \leq O(\sqrt{n})$, we note that we can generalize this result to any maximum degree:
+While \Cref{thm:analysis-Color} requires that $\Delta_G \leq O(\sqrt{n})$, we note that we can generalize this result to arbitrary maximum degree.

-\begin{lemma} In $O(1)$ rounds of \CONGESTEDC, we can recursively partition an input \DILC instance into sub-instances, such that each sub-instance has maximum degree $O(\sqrt{n})$.
+\begin{lemma} In $O(1)$ rounds of \CONGESTEDC, we can recursively partition an input \DILC instance into sub-instances of maximum degree $O(\sqrt{n})$.
 The sub-instances can be grouped into $O(1)$ groups where each group can be colored in parallel. \end{lemma}

-\begin{proof} We use the \textsc{LowSpacePartition} procedure from \cite{CDP21a}, which reduces a coloring instance to $O(1)$ sequential instances of maximum degree $n^\eps$ for any constant $\eps>0$.
+\begin{proof} We use the \textsc{LowSpacePartition} procedure from \cite{CDP21a}.
+The process involves two hash functions to organize nodes and colors into bins: the first maps nodes to \( n^\zeta \) bins, creating \( n^\zeta \) graphs; the second restricts the color palettes of nodes in the first \( n^{\zeta - 1} \) bins, where $\zeta \in (0,1)$ is a suitable constant.
+The resulting graphs are then returned.
+The recursive use of \textsc{LowSpacePartition} reduces a coloring instance to $O(1)$ sequential instances of maximum degree $n^\eps$ for any constant $\eps>0$.
 The procedure is for $\Delta+1$-coloring, but it extends immediately to \DILC, as discussed in Section~5 of \cite{CCDM23}.
 Since we can simulate low-space \MPC in \CONGESTEDC, we can execute \textsc{LowSpacePartition}, setting $\eps$ appropriately to reduce the maximum degree of all instances to $O(\sqrt{n})$.
-By subsequent arguments in \cite{CDP21a}, $O(1)$ sequential sets of base cases are created. \end{proof}
+By subsequent arguments in \cite{CDP21a}, the sub-instances can be partitioned into $O(1)$ groups, where each group can be colored in parallel, while the \DILC instances corresponding to each group must be solved sequentially. \end{proof}

 Now the proof of \Cref{thm:D1LCcolor} follows immediately from \Cref{thm:analysis-Color} and \Cref{lemma:reduce-to-sqrt}.